ErikMcClure/sweetiebot/README.md

 * `go get github.com/blackhole12/discordgo`

 Note that sweetiebot requires the **develop** branch of `discordgo`.
 To switch, you will need to find where Golang downloaded the `discordgo` library, open a terminal in that directory, and use the command `git checkout develop`.
 Failure to do so will cause random compilation errors due to missing features.
 If you're having any additional issues getting sweetiebot working, check INSTALLATION.md for more information.

+You will need to set MainGuildID at [sweetiebot.go:1534](https://github.com/blackhole12/sweetiebot/blob/master/sweetiebot/sweetiebot.go#L1534) to the primary Guild ID that Sweetiebot is attached to.
+If you don't do this, the deadlock detector will fail to send a heartbeat command and terminate the bot.

 ### Contributing
 Sweetiebot is modular and can easily incorporate additional modules or commands.
 A command is a struct that satisfies the `Command` interface.